The Bash Street Kids: Spin-offs and other appearances

 The Bash Street Kids has had a number of spin-offs, including Pup Parade, Simply Smiffy, Plug and Singled Out.
 The Bash Street Kids Annual, previously known as The Bash Street Kids Book and published biannually, is published in August.
 Summer specials, with solo stories of each character, were also published during the 1990s and were a forerunner to Singled Out.
 Most were drawn by Tom Paterson, who later drew the Singled Out strip.

 From 1968 to 1972 The Beano ran a similar series, The Belles of St. Lemons.

 The Dandy has had two similar series: the 1970s Whacko (about a teacher who taught in a suit of armour because of his unruly pupils) and P5 from 1998 to 2000, also about a class and their long-suffering teacher.
 P5 was republished in 2006 as Class Act.

+Singled Out

+Singled Out was a spin-off comic strip in the UK comic The Beano.
+Based on The Bash Street Kids, Singled Out focuses on one character each week and builds a one-page story around them.
+It first appeared in issue 3226, dated 15 May 2004, drawn by Mike Pearse.
+Mike Pearse has also included other Beano faces in his strips such as Dennis the Menace, Bea and The Three Bears.

+Pearse drew the strip until mid-2007, when the job was given to Nigel Parkinson, and then Tom Paterson.
+David Sutherland also drew a single strip.
+Paterson's trademark background images, such as the randomly positioned socks, are often included.
+The bottom left-hand corner of the page no longer shows which character the strip is focused on.
+Some strips mentioned which character was being featured in the header, but others didn't provide any information on this.
+After the 2009 Bash Street Kids annual (Space Cadets) was published, Paterson's work on Singled Out was changed to be more like Pearse's style, where before it was akin to David Sutherland's style, while Nigel Parkinson drew it in the Beano's sister comic, BeanoMAX.
+Several of the early Mike Pearse stories were reprinted in the 2010 Bash Street Kids annual.
+The strip appeared on an increasingly less regular basis in 2009, and has since ended.
+There was a Singled Out reprint strip shown a few years later (under the title Bash Street Capers), but this was (quite oddly as it was labelled No.1) a one-off.

 In other media

 Video

 The Bash Street Kids appear in 1993's The Beano Video and 1994's The Beano Videostars; they also appear singing two songs: "The Beano Rap" and "We're the Kids From Bash Street School".